Back when I was younger, it was popular to do these quizzes where your personality would reflect on a piece of fruit.

 Now we’re in a place with social media.

-The very little friends that I have, I text over the phone.
+The very little friends that I have, we do keep contact over the phone.

 We send each other funny pictures.
 We like each other’s Instagram posts.